Hey, it's Monday, so it's time for another Author Interview!

 What do you think makes a good story?

 Characters you care about.
 If you don’t care about what happens to the character, why would you read any further?
 Conversely, if you have great characters, you can overlook flaws in the story and plot which would sink another book.
 I’ve read enough of both to be able to recognize them pretty quickly.

 What is the first book that made you cry?

 You’re gonna think it’s silly.
 But back when I was little I found my dad’s copy of The Hitchhiker’s Guide to the Galaxy, and you know the scene where the whale falls to the planet?
 I was maybe six, and didn’t understand it was supposed to be funny, but all I could see was a whale going splatter on an alien world.
 I was inconsolable, and couldn’t look at that book for years!

 Does writing energize or exhaust you?

-It irritates my girlfriend, because I can be tired when I get home and ready to crawl into bed and cuddle, but then I start writing and suddenly I’m ready to go for hours, and not the way she wants me to be!
+It irritates Leila, because I can be tired when I get home and ready to crawl into bed and cuddle, but then I start writing and suddenly I’m ready to go for hours, and not the way she wants me to be!